Wrestling at the 1952 Summer Olympics – Men's freestyle heavyweight

 The men's freestyle heavyweight competition at the 1952 Summer Olympics in Helsinki took place from 20 July to 23 July at Messuhalli.
 Nations were limited to one competitor.
+Heavyweight was the heaviest category, including wrestlers weighing over 87 kg.

 Competition format

 This freestyle wrestling competition continued to use the "bad points" elimination system introduced at the 1928 Summer Olympics for Greco-Roman and at the 1932 Summer Olympics for freestyle wrestling, removing the slight modification introduced in 1936 and used until 1948 (which had a reduced penalty for a loss by 2–1 decision).
-Each round featured all wrestlers pairing off and wrestling one bout (with one wrestler having a bye if there were an odd number).
-The loser received 3 points.
-The winner received 1 point if the win was by decision and 0 points if the win was by fall.
+Each round featured all wrestlers pairing off to wrestle one bout, with one wrestler having a bye if there was an odd number.
+The loser received 3 points, while the winner received 1 point for a win by decision and 0 points for a win by fall.
 At the end of each round, any wrestler with at least 5 points was eliminated.
 This elimination continued until the medal rounds, which began when 3 wrestlers remained.
-These 3 wrestlers each faced each other in a round-robin medal round (with earlier results counting, if any had wrestled another before); record within the medal round determined medals, with bad points breaking ties.
+These three wrestlers each faced one another in a round-robin medal round (with earlier results counting if they had previously wrestled).
+The medal round record determined the medals, with bad points used to break ties.